Hiredreviews/funnelpy/README.md

 Power users may prefer to use **sigmas** to simply perform the confidence interval calculations and have the flexibility to use these as inputs into their own plots.

 ## Warning
 The statistics behind funnel plots assume the underlying data is Normally distributed.
 Please ensure your datapoints are approximately Normal before using this package.
+The **normalize** parameter of the **sigmas** function may assist in transforming skewed data.

 ## Parameters

-### `fpy.sigmas(groups, samplesizes, incidents, [length], [sqrt_normalize])`
+### `fpy.sigmas(groups, samplesizes, incidents, [length], [normalize])`

 - `groups` (`string`): a list of strings, naming the groups to be plotted.
 - `samplesizes` (`int`): a list of integers, representing the sample sizes of each member of the group.